cozy/cozy.github.io/src/tutorials/selfhosting/install/index.md

 # Cozy-stack installation

 Cozycloud provides precompiled packages for the last two versions of Debian and Ubuntu LTS on amd64 architecture.
-Currently, precompiled packages are provides for
+Currently, precompiled packages are provided for

 - Debian 11 Bullseye
 - Debian 12 Bookworm